LLazyEmail/nomoretogo_email_template/README.md

 project structure will be similar to: https://github.com/LLazyEmail/_trying-lit/blob/main/components/Typography/src/templates/image.js

+*Sadly, in order to speed up process, we removed tests + Jest, Display class, Error class and component Universal class*

 I removed factory class, component universal and errors class from some of our packages in order to avoid errors from our new setup